rancherlabs/cfl-summit-lab/instructors/lab-deployments/instructor-notes.md

 A cusom app resets connections

-- lab-c -- no route to host
-- lab-d -- dns failure
+- lab-d -- no route to host, dns failure

-- lab-e
+A firewall rule is rejecting traffic